 One of the most popular new applications of BOTOX is found in its ability to be used as an effective jawline reshaping tool.
 BOTOX is formulated with botulinum toxin as its primary ingredient, working by taking advantage of the toxin’s function as a tool for blocking nervous transmissions.
 BOTOX is able to intercept signals being sent from the nerves to the muscles and stop them, halting muscle contractions and causing a relaxation of the targeted area.
 This same function works for jawline reshaping by affecting, not wrinkled areas, but the jaw’s masseter muscle group.

-BOTOX is injected into the masseter, stopping nervous transmissions from telling the muscle group to repeatedly clench (and, ultimately, grow in size) and resulting in a controlled atrophy of the area that reduces jaw size.
+BOTOX is injected into the masseter, stopping nerve impulse from telling the muscle group to repeatedly clench (and, ultimately, grow in size) and resulting in a controlled atrophy of the area that reduces jaw size.
 Regular follow-up injections of BOTOX can give patients a reduction in jawline size that allows them to enjoy reshaping effects that better fits their desired appearance.
 Jawline reshaping through BOTOX gives patients the ability to alter their jawline without having to undergo painful surgeries that require intensive recuperation times.
 Because BOTOX injections are so unobtrusive, patients have begun to make use of it as a nonsurgical jawline reshaping tool regularly, this revolutionary use now becoming an extremely popular treatment that serves as a welcome alternative to traditional reshaping methods.

 Hyperhidrosis is a condition that causes patients to suffer from abnormally excessive, troublesome sweating.
 The medical community has long looked to give these sufferers a solution to this problem — one that can often become extremely embarrassing and debilitating — but many options require painful surgeries and promise insufficient results.
 Until recently, people that were forced to deal with hyperhidrosis had few options available to them and had to choose between resigning to suffering from the condition or hoping that traditional treatment methods would help them enough to get on with their lives.
-Luckily, BOTOX has been found to be an effective solution, its natural properties working to help with gland-related ailments with unprecedented success.
+Luckily, BOTOX for hyperhidrosis has been found to be an effective solution, its natural properties working to help with gland-related ailments with unprecedented success.

 Gland reduction is one of BOTOX’s many, relatively unheard of properties.
-Just as BOTOX is able to work throughout the rest of the body (and the skin in particular) in blocking neuromuscular transmissions, it’s also able to use this effect in treating overactive glands throughout the body.
+Just as it is able to work throughout the rest of the body (and the skin in particular) in blocking neuromuscular transmissions, it’s also able to use this effect in treating overactive glands throughout the body.
 Excessive sweating is caused entirely by overactive sweat glands that are unable to properly regulate their function.
-BOTOX is able to block nervous transmissions directed toward sweat glands, stopping them from frequently causing the glands to produce perspiration.
+BOTOX hyperhidrosis treatment is able to block nervous transmissions directed toward sweat glands, stopping them from frequently causing the glands to produce perspiration.
 This has the end result of slowing the gland’s sweat production and putting a stop to hyperhidrosis.

 3. Temporary Breast Lifts